Sci Fi Investigates

 Sci Fi Investigates is a six episode reality television series featuring skeptic Rob Mariano, forensic specialist Deborah Dobrydney, archaeologist Bill Doleman, and paranormal investigator Richard Dolan, as they look at paranormal and supernatural phenomenon and try to explain them.
-The show debuted in October 2006 on the American SyFy channel (formerly Sci-Fi Channel) following Ghost Hunters.
+The show debuted in October 2006 on the American Syfy channel following Ghost Hunters.
 There have also been two webisodes.

 Episode format

 The series documents a team of four paranormal investigators who travel to various locations around the United States and investigate various urban legends.

 The team uses various research methods to gather as much information as they can about the particular legend or phenomena an episode focuses on.
 They meet with local residents, listen to eye-witness reports, study documentation, conduct forensic experiments on physical evidence, and conduct on-location archaeological studies.
-At the end they review and discuss their findings and each investigator gives their opinions from different points-of-view.
+At the end they review and discuss their findings, and each investigator gives their opinions from different points-of-view.

 Each episode is an hour long, including commercials.

 Criticism

-The Cryptomundo blog by Mothman researcher Loren Coleman is an indepth criticism of the October 26, 2006, "Sci-fi Investigates" broadcast's "Mothman" episode.
+The Cryptomundo blog by Mothman researcher Loren Coleman is an in-depth criticism of the October 26, 2006, "Sci-fi Investigates" broadcast's "Mothman" episode.
 Coleman wrote that while it had a few moments that are pure entertainment and certainly funny, it had little or nothing to do with "investigating" Mothman or unexplained phenomena.